-During the year ended December 31, 2017, there were no changes to external credit ratings with regard to the FHLBanks or their consolidated obligations.
-At March 15, 2018, consolidated obligations were rated Aaa/P-1 by Moody's and AA+/A-1+ by S&P, with outlook stable.
-Moody's, S&P, or other rating organizations could downgrade or upgrade the credit rating of the U.S. government and GSEs, including the FHLBanks and their consolidated obligations.
+During the year ended December 31, 2018, there were no changes to external credit ratings with regard to the FHLBanks or their consolidated obligations.
+At March 15, 2019, consolidated obligations were rated AA+/A-1+ by S&P and Aaa/P-1 by Moody's, with outlook stable.
+S&P, Moody's, or other rating organizations could downgrade or upgrade the credit ratings of the U.S. government and GSEs, including the FHLBanks and their consolidated obligations.
 Investors should note that a rating issued by a nationally recognized statistical rating organization is not a recommendation to buy, sell, or hold securities, and that the ratings may be revised or withdrawn at any time.
-Investors should evaluate the rating of each nationally recognized statistical rating organization of take the historical or current rating of the FHLBanks and their consolidated obligations.
-Table 44 presents each FHLBank's long-term credit rating, short-term credit rating, and outlook at March 15, 2018.
+Investors should evaluate the rating of each nationally recognized statistical rating organization independently.
+Investors should not take the historical or current ratings of the FHLBanks and their consolidated obligations as an indication of future ratings for FHLBanks and their consolidated obligations.
+Table 37 presents each FHLBank's long-term credit rating, short-term credit rating, and outlook at March 15, 2019.